Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 ## <a id="introduction">Introduction</a>

 Developers new to Bioconductor may find mentored projects a useful way to apply, refine and extend their skills.
 Projects are identified by experienced Bioconductor developers.
 The projects involve important but manageable programming tasks.
 Experienced developers act as mentors, providing guidance and oversight.
-Successful mentored projects will be incorporated into relevant packages to benefit contributors, users, and the Bioconductor project.
+Successful mentored projects will be incorporated into the appropriate packages, and contributors will receive full credit for their work.
+Users, contributors and mentors will all benefit.

 Below you will find a list of proposed projects.
 We invite your participation.
 We welcome your suggestions.